 We have made adjustments to the academic calendar to accommodate our continued modified operations.
 You can see the spring academic calendar here, as well as find more detailed information on the class time grid, courses and course schedule, credits and degree requirements, enrollment, grading and more in About the 2020-21 Academic Year.

-This year, we introduced a January term — an intensive, fully remote experience in which students will be able to enroll in one class that will run Jan.
+This year, we introduced a January term — an intensive, fully remote experience in which students were able to enroll in one class that ran from Jan.
 4–Jan.
 29, 2021.
-This new term affords the flexibility to reimagine the distribution of courses across the academic year.
+This new term afforded the flexibility to reimagine the distribution of courses across the academic year.
 Traditionally, students take four courses in each of the fall and spring semesters.
 Based on feedback from students and faculty alike, we recognize that a four-class load in a remote environment is taxing in ways that differ from the in-person experience.
-A normal course load in the fall will be 3–3.5 credits.
-Remaining credit requirements will be distributed across the new J-Term and spring semesters.
+A normal course load in the fall was 3–3.5 credits.
+Remaining credit requirements are distributed across the new J-Term and the spring semesters.

 Most classes — including all large lectures — will be held remotely, even for those students who are on campus.
 (Individuals participating in the limited number of in-person classes offered will be required to wear face masks and maintain proper physical distancing.)
 Whether students are on or off campus, they will be able to fully participate in the academic experience.

 No student will be required to attend in-person classes, nor will any faculty member be required to teach on campus this fall.

 As President Smith shared on Oct.
 13, juniors and seniors will be invited back to live on campus for the spring semester — with similar safety protocols in place as we have had this fall for first-year students and sophomores.
 Once again, no student will be required to return to campus.